Get Strong- Lower Body Strength Exercises for Older Adults

 Weight training sessions 2-3 times a week

 Intensity: The exercises should be challenging — this is where a personal trainer can be particularly helpful.
 They can help determine which exercises are most beneficial for your body and set safe limits on intensity.
-Typically, for a muscle or muscle group, exercises are done 8 to 12 times for 2-3 sets (meaning 8-12 repetitions, 2-3 times).
+Typically, for a muscle or muscle group, exercises are done 8 to 14 times for 2-3 sets.
+This means meaning 8-14 repetitions done ,2-3 times.

-Type: Primary attention needs to be given to strengthening muscles in the lower body, specifically targeting the glutes, hamstrings, calves, and the front of the legs.
+Type: Primary attention needs to be given to strengthening muscles in the lower body, specifically targeting the glutes, quadriceps, hamstrings, and calves.,

 This variation uses a chair for support, making it ideal for beginners or those with balance concerns.
 Sit back and rise using controlled motion, ensuring knees stay aligned with toes.
 Standing up tall with your feet shoulder-width apart.
 Toes can face forward or be slightly outwards.

-Holding onto your chair with both hands or keeping your arms out straight in front for balance.
+Holding onto your chair with both hands or keep your arms out crossed over eac other at your chest.

 Engage your core, hinge (bend) at the hips, and sit back as if you were sitting in a chair.